dexturr/eslint-plugin-ember-extra-linting/README.md

 }
 ```

-You can the specifcy the rules you wish to implement.
+You can the specify the rules you wish to implement.
 If you want to use the recommended rule set see below.

 ### Configuration

-Add the plugin's
-[`recommended`](./config/recommended.js) configuration to the list of extensions:
+Add the plugin's [`recommended`](./config/recommended.js) configuration to the list of extensions:

 ```js
 // .eslintrc.js